apotonick/tyrant/README.md

 ```
 Which will show a form with `email` and a `Reset Password` button.

-**Evaluate the form (Build/Validate the `Tyrant::Cotract::GetEmail`, generate a random passowrd, update the model and sent an email notification)**
+**Evaluate the form (Build/Validate the `Tyrant::Contract::GetEmail`, generate a random password, update the model and sent an email notification)**
 ```ruby
 def Tyrant::ResetPassword do
     flash[:alert] = "Your password has been reset" #flash message